 Surf Ballroom, the last performance site for Holly’s band, also started an annual “Winter Dance Party” in 1979 to commemorate the three singers.
-The annual show strictly features the 1950’s and 1960’s rock and roll sounds.
+The yearly show strictly features 1950s and 1960s rock and roll sounds.

-Fans of these three musicians, and the rock ‘n’ roll music at large, gather here every year since 1979 for these concerts.
-While the first concert was only held for one Saturday, 3rd Feb 1979, and made a loss of around $4,000, it evolved quite fast and started sustaining itself.
+Fans of these three musicians, and the rock ‘n’ roll music at large, have gathered here yearly since 1979 for these concerts.
+While the first concert was only held for one Saturday, 3rd Feb 1979, and made a loss of around $4,000, it evolved quickly and started sustaining itself.

 In 1980, it became a two-day event, Friday and Saturday, and by 1992, Thursday was also incorporated, officially making it a 3-day memorial concert.
-It is currently an awesome annual 4-day tribute concert where fans can enjoy music from the ’50s and early ’60s.
+It is currently a fantastic annual 4-day tribute concert where fans can enjoy music from the ’50s and early ’60s.